ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 * `ComponentPort.allowed_type` stores canonical `TypeId` string.
 * `ComponentPort.schema` stores schema reference or inline schema identifier.
 * `Port<Any>` is represented by reserved type ID: `core/Any@1`.

+Semantics:

+* `compatible_from` defines which producer TypeIds this type version can safely consume (consumer tolerance list).

+schema_ref may reference:

+- inline schema identifiers
+- registry-based schema entries
+- external schema resources

+Resolution is implementation-defined but must be deterministic.

 ---